JackBilbo/lxn-discus/README.md

   - the active "leg" of the task is displayed in black/yellow stripes leading from the last waypoiont to the current one.
   - Semi circles indicate the start and finish lines of the task, where the task timer will start and stop automatically.
   - Small pink circles mark the turnpoints of the task.
 Entering the circle around the current waypoint will trigger the "waypoint ok" message and automatically switch to the next wp.
 But take a good look on the task page, if there are "Min/Max" values for the waypoint for altitude restrictions (usually for start and/or finish waypoints)

 To make all this soaring task magic work, the flightplan needs to provide more information than usually present in MSFS generated flightplans.
 Easiest way to achieve that is to use B21's task planner to plan your flights: https://xp-soaring.github.io/tasks/b21_task_planner/index.html

-Why use that MacCready setting?
-There's a lot more theory around that than can be covered here, but on thing important: calculation of estimated arrival height and time enroute is based on the suggested speed to fly (indicated as STF under the speed tape instrument), which is in turn influenced by MacCready setting and carried ballast.
+Calculation of estimated arrival height and time enroute is based on the suggested speed to fly (indicated as STF under the speed tape instrument), which is in turn influenced by MacCready setting and carried ballast.
 In short: the more ballast and the higher MacCready, the higher the calculated speed to fly.
 The more your actual speed deviates from the calculated speed to fly, the less accurate your arrival height estimations will be.
 You can also turn that around: on final glide you can turn the MacCready value up and see the estimated arrival height go down (due to more sink at higher speeds) until you get a safe altitude estimation.
 Now your computer tells you the maximum speed to fly, that still gets you to finish safely.

+<h2>Videos with more info</h2>

+Thankfully there are a whole lot of talented people out there with iompressive skills in making informative videos:

+IWILZ has a great walkthrough on the mod in italian (activate english subtitles, if your italian is as bad as mine): https://www.youtube.com/watch?v=Xiy44W7Pc-c (Mille grazie!)

+Another great video to watch is Dave Aldrich's "Glider Setup" which also contains a detailed view on this mod: https://www.youtube.com/watch?v=Ftn-_smpZ0c&t=1537s

+To learn more about task planning and flying, check out Ian Lewis' great tutorial (and all his other videos ;-)) on Youtube: https://www.youtube.com/watch?v=u7zJSu4jlPU

 <h2>Keybinds</h2>